vohai611/stringpy/README.md

 # Installation

-This package is not on Pipy yet, so you need to compile from source.
+This package is not on PyPi yet, so you need to compile from source.

 First you need rust compiler: